giantswarm/fmt/kubernetes/annotations_and_labels.md

   also used as replicas selector.
 E.g. `app=kvm-operator`.
 - `giantswarm.io/cluster` - value should contain guest cluster ID which this object is part of.
-E.g. `giantswarm.io/cluster=eggs2`.
+E.g. `giantswarm.io/cluster=eggs2`. operator managing the object.
+E.g. `giantswarm.io/managed-by=kvm-operator`.
+- `giantswarm.io/managed-by` - value should contain repository name of the
 - `giantswarm.io/organization` - value should contain guest cluster's
 organization ID as displayed in the front-end `giantswarm.io/organization=track-hunter`.
-- `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
-E.g. `giantswarm.io/managed-by=kvm-operator`.
+- `giantswarm.io/randomkey` - value should contain type of the randomkey stored in secret.
+E.g. `giantswarm.io/randomkey=encryption` for guest API -> etcd encryption at rest.

 ## Finalizers